JoseJX/analogue-pocket-patches/README.md

 This patch converts `Beavis and Butt-Head (U,E)` to the `.pocket` format.

+This patch was updated to fix a crash during the end credits.
+(2022/02/09)

 ROM MD5: `8f160aa0b2f69a019911fd57ac8c5b31`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/BnB.ips).